pders01/fwrd/README.md

 - Reader: `ctrl+o` open media/links • `esc` back
 - Global: `ctrl+s` search • `q` quit

+### Search

+- `ctrl+s` opens search.
+If opened from the reader view, it searches inside the current article; otherwise it searches globally across all feeds and articles.
+When no in‑article matches are found, fwrd automatically falls back to a global search.
+- Input is debounced (~200ms) to keep the UI responsive.
+A short status flash shows the result count.
+- Search is backed by a Bleve index by default:
+  - Default DB path `~/.fwrd.db` ⇒ index at `~/.fwrd/index.bleve`
+  - Custom DB path ⇒ index sits next to the DB with a `.bleve` suffix
+  - The index is created on first run, re‑indexed at startup, and updated on add/refresh/delete of feeds and articles.
+  - To force a rebuild, remove the index directory and start fwrd again.

 ## Architecture

 The reader is designed to be a good netizen: